hdushan/oldHepsiTests/storefront/assumptions.md

 @460 When adding two of the same item to the cart, that item should only appear once in the cart but with a quantity of 2

 @467 We assume that all items in the 'deal of the day' list should have a discounted price, and hence an original price. (not the case in the QA environment, as of 2014-10-28)

+@116 This story was intended to include the preservation of the shopping cart when returning to the site after leaving as AC